neurobionics/FutekTestBedCircuit/README.md

 - The KiCAD Schematic (see KiCAD Schema File)
 - The KiCAD PCB Design
 - JLC PCB Account [For Ordering] - reach out to @Japmanjeet Singh Gill for login details
-- BOM and CPL Files (See ORDER Package Folder)
+- BOM and CPL Files (See FinalOrderingPackage Folder)